Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 - Age; how old are they?
 - Sex/Gender; what are they packing, and what do they identify as?
 - Role; what sort of occupation, party role, or term best describes the character?
-- Physical description; things like their height, weight, hair and skin color, hair style, etc. What do they look like?
+- Physical description; things like their height, weight, hair and skin color, hairstyle, etc. What do they look like?

 ### History

-While a character's past is technically cosmetic, it's important they do have one.
-Placing them into a world with no history can lead to an underdeveloped and probably uninteresting character.
+While a character's past is technically cosmetic, they must have one.
+Placing them in a world with no history can lead to an underdeveloped and probably uninteresting character.
 When defining their history, consider the following, and consult your GM;

 - What setting are they in?
 - What sort of technology do they have access to?